Devon Energy Corporation's third-quarter 2014 earnings per share

 oil, gas, and NGLs and process natural gas.
 Over the last few

-years, Devon's capital spending has been primarily directed towards
+years, Devon's capital spending has primarily been directed towards

 expanding and developing its oil and liquid-rich assets to achieve